wp-plugins/frontier-post/readme.txt

 = Main Features =
 * Add/Edit/Delete Posts and Pages with media directly from frontend
+* Create posts using PressThis, and edit them in Frontier Post
 * My Posts Widget
 * My Approvals Widget
 * Capabilities are aligned with Wordpress standard.